syntaxevolution/laravel-permission/README.md

 $user->can('edit articles');
 ```

-## Support us

-We invest a lot of resources into creating [best in class open source packages](https://spatie.be/open-source).
-You can support us by [buying one of our paid products](https://spatie.be/open-source/support-us).

-We highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.
-You'll find our address on [our contact page](https://spatie.be/about-us).
-We publish all received postcards on [our virtual postcard wall](https://spatie.be/open-source/postcards).

 ## Documentation, Installation, and Usage Instructions

 See the [DOCUMENTATION](https://docs.spatie.be/laravel-permission/v3/introduction/) for detailed installation and usage instructions.

 ### Testing